joshenders/visor-iterm2-colors/README.md

 | 242,242,242 | 255,255,255 | 65,65,65  | 255,249,0 |

 ## FAQ
-**Q:** Why does magenta seem brighter than it does in Visor/TotalTerminal?
+**Q:** Why does magenta seem brighter than it does in *Visor/TotalTerminal*?

-**A:** In iTerm2, RGB values are stored internally as floating point` numbers.
+**A:** In *iTerm2*, RGB values are stored internally as floating point numbers.
-Upon inspection of the RGB slider, you'll notice they're defined as the exact same values as in Visor/TotalTerminal but unfortunately, due to floating point converstion, the shade is ever so slightly different.
+Upon inspection of the RGB slider, you'll notice they're defined as the exact same values as in *Visor/TotalTerminal* but unfortunately, due to floating point converstion, the shade is ever so slightly different.
 As far as I know, this is the closest approximation.